Azher001/BiLSTM-VHP-BiLSTM-based-Network-for-Viral-Host-Prediction/orthohantavirus/README.md

 After preprocessing, Five fold validation data was generated.
 The code is in 'Generate 5 fold from preprocessed orthohantavirus train dataset.ipynb'.

-Finally, 'BiLSTM_VHP_Orthohantavirus model training and testing.ipynb' file contains the code of building, training and testing the model.
+Finally, 'BiLSTM_VHP_Orthohantavirus model training and testing.ipynb' file contains the code of creating, training and testing the model.